xinglin/hugo-site/content/blog/idea-repository.md

     * find an open-source implementation; modify and add support for batch lookup;
     * measure the batch lookup speedup compared with point lookup -> best result.
     * Integrate batch lookup into some systems, such as a KV store or a DB.

+* VectorZip
+    Use AVX instruction to accelerate compression (zstd/lz4)